 - The ratio legit listings to scams

-- Make an educated guess as to how many people got scammed and how much they lost
+- Make an educated guess as to how many people got scammed and how much the scammers make

 SELECT COUNT(*) FROM listing; SELECT COUNT(DISTINCT seller) FROM listing; SELECT COUNT(DISTINCT seller) FROM listing WHERE removed; SELECT COUNT(*) FROM listing WHERE removed;